 Our compensation committee reviews and recommends or approves policies relating to compensation and benefits of our officers and employees.
 The compensation committee reviews and approves the selection of our peer companies for compensation assessment purposes.
 The compensation committee reviews, and when necessary or appropriate, recommends to our Board corporate goals and objectives relevant to the compensation of our Chief Executive Officer and other executive officers, evaluates the performance of these officers in light of those goals and objectives and sets the compensation of these officers, based on such evaluations.
 The compensation committee may take account of recommendations by the Chief Executive Officer with respect to other executive officers' compensation.
 The compensation committee approves, or may also recommend to our Board, the issuance of stock options and other awards under our equity plans.
 In addition, the compensation committee recommends to our Board the compensation of our non-employee directors.
 The compensation committee will review and evaluate, at least annually, the performance of the compensation committee and its members, including compliance by the compensation committee with its charter.
-The compensation committee is entitled to delegate any or all of its responsibilities to a subcommittee to the extent consistent with our amended and restated certificate of incorporation, amended and restated bylaws, Section 162(m) of the Internal Revenue Code of 1986, as amended, applicable laws, regulations and Nasdaq rules.
-The current members of our compensation committee is independent under the applicable Nasdaq rules and regulations and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended.
+The compensation committee is entitled to delegate any or all of its responsibilities to a subcommittee to the extent consistent with our amended and restated certificate of incorporation, amended and restated bylaws, Section 162(m) of the Internal Revenue Code of 1986, as amended, applicable laws, regulations and Nasdag rules.
+The current members of our compensation committee are Albert Cha, M.D., Ph.D. and Martin Edwards, M.D.
+Dr. Cha serves as the Chair of the compensation committee.
+Each of the members of our compensation committee is independent under the applicable Nasdaq rules and regulations and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act and an "outside director" as that term is defined in Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended.